-Proactive survey to promote understanding of bullying behaviour anyone who bullies others but who then signs a promise to stop and keeps that promise will not be punished and will not be in trouble so everyone can "live happily ever after."
-Your Na Name: Class: ny pupils(s) in your class that han most others: you know get called nan nes or get teased, hurt or badly Does thi s involve (Circle the behav viours you have seen) Calling them names Making fun of them Going at their stuff Not letting them join in Pushing them Hitting or Kicking Any oth er ways someone is mean to them Name aı ny other pupils who know ab out this even though they y may not be doing it: Have yo u ever treated them this way ?
-(Circle the appropriate answer) Often Some times Never
+Proactive survey to promote understanding of bullying behaviour

+Regular Class Survey I know that being mean to someone over and over again is bullying and this is unfair.
+I also know that if I see or know about someone bullying others I should tell a teacher.
+I know that anyone who bullies others but who then signs a promise to stop and keeps that promise will not be punished and will not be in trouble so everyone can "live happily ever after."
+Your Name: Class: Name any pupils(s) in your class that you know get called names or get teased, hurt or badly treated than most others: Does this involve (Circle the behaviours you have seen) Calling them names Making fun of them Going at their stuff Not letting them join in Pushing them Hitting or Kicking Any other ways someone is mean to them Name any other pupils who know about this even though they may not be doing it: Have you ever treated them this way?
+(Circle the appropriate answer) Often Sometimes Never